Adult Autism Assessments

 After your Assessment.

-After your assessment, you will receive a report that will advise you of your result.
-This report will include a working understanding of how your autism impacts you individually, your strengths, needs, and any recommendations that should be considered to best support you.
+The Clinical Psychologist will provide you with a comprehensive report detailing the outcome of the assessment and whether you reach the threshold for a diagnosis of Autism.
+If so, the report will include a working understanding of how your autism impacts you individually, your strengths, needs, and any recommendations that should be considered to best support you.

 Share by: